 Inside the spinal cord

-These disorders include fluid-filled cavities ( syrinxes Syrinx of the Spinal Cord or Brain Stem A syrinx is a fluid-filled cavity that develops in the spinal cord (called syringomyelia), in the brain stem (called syringobulbia), or in both.
+These disorders include fluid-filled cavities (syrinxes Syrinx of the Spinal Cord or Brain Stem A syrinx is a fluid-filled cavity that develops in the spinal cord (called syringomyelia), in the brain stem (called syringobulbia), or in both.
 Syrinxes may be present at birth or develop later... read more ), blockage of the blood supply Blockage of the Blood Supply to the Spinal Cord Blockage of an artery carrying blood to the spinal cord prevents the cord from getting blood and thus oxygen.
 As a result, tissues can die (called infarction).
 Causes include severe atherosclerosis... read more , inflammation (as occurs in acute transverse myelitis Acute Transverse Myelitis Acute transverse myelitis is inflammation that affects the spinal cord across its entire width (transversely) and thus blocks transmission of nerve impulses traveling up or down the spinal cord... read more ), tumors, abscesses, bleeding (hemorrhage), vitamin B12 deficiency Copper Deficiency Copper deficiency is rare among healthy people and occurs most commonly among infants who have other health problems or inherit a genetic abnormality.
-Most of the copper in the body is located... read more , copper deficiency Copper Deficiency Copper deficiency is rare among healthy people and occurs most commonly among infants who have other health problems or inherit a genetic abnormality.
-Most of the copper in the body is located... read more , infection with the human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more (HIV), multiple sclerosis Multiple Sclerosis (MS) In multiple sclerosis, patches of myelin (the substance that covers most nerve fibers) and underlying nerve fibers in the brain, optic nerves, and spinal cord are damaged or destroyed.
+(See also Overview of Minerals.)
+Most of... read more , copper deficiency Copper Deficiency Copper deficiency is rare among healthy people and occurs most commonly among infants who have other health problems or inherit a genetic abnormality.
+(See also Overview of Minerals.)
+Most of... read more , infection with the human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more (HIV), COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+Symptoms of COVID-19 vary significantly.
+Two types of tests can be used to diagnose... read more , multiple sclerosis Multiple Sclerosis (MS) In multiple sclerosis, patches of myelin (the substance that covers most nerve fibers) and underlying nerve fibers in the brain, optic nerves, and spinal cord are damaged or destroyed.
 The cause... read more , and syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
-Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It... read more .
+It can occur in three stages of symptoms, separated by periods of apparent good health.
+Syphilis... read more .

 Radiation therapy can also damage the spinal cord.